Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

-He is your most effective help when trouble comes into your life (Psalm 46:1), but if your thoughts about Him are insufficient, then the help you receive from Him will be insufficient.
+He is your most effective help when trouble comes into your life (Psalm 46:1), but if your thoughts about Him are insufficient, the assistance you receive from Him will be inadequate.

-This makes assessing your “God thoughts” one of the most important things you can do.
-The good news is you can assess your thoughts about God at any time.
+This truth makes assessing your “God thoughts” one of the most important things you can do.
+The good news is you can determine your thoughts about God at any time.
 All you need is one key ingredient.
 That’s personal suffering.

 Too often the first response to trouble is how to get out of it.
 That is a mistake.
-God is in your trouble, whatever your trouble may be.
+God is in your problem, whatever your issue may be.
 Your first response should be to discern the mind of God.
 Just maybe your trouble is the passageway to a more profound experience with God and a better life with others.

-The LORD taught me this lesson many years ago after my first brother was murdered in 1987.
-After receiving the news of his death, I asked the LORD what He was doing and how did He want me to respond to what was happening.
+The Lord taught me this lesson many years ago after someone murdered my first brother in 1987.
+After receiving the news of his death, I asked the Lord what He was doing and how did He want me to respond to what was happening.

 His death did not make sense to me.
 That tragedy went beyond my scope of understanding.
 I needed someone who knew more and could do more, to help walk me through that horrible unchangeable situation.

 Seeking God did not change my trouble.
 It did not take away what I had to endure.
-But it did make all the difference in how the trouble was processed.
+But it did make all the difference in how I processed the pain.
 Either I was going to be problem-centered or God-centered during that difficult time.

 It is not that the God-centered person avoids the temptation to worry about or control the situation.
 Not at all.
-He may worry episodically or seek to control at times but he is mostly managed by faith in God rather than by the tragic circumstances.
+He may fear episodically or seek to control at times, but he is mostly managed by faith in God rather than by the tragic circumstances.

-This is what makes Job’s response to trouble so amazing (Job 1:20-22).
-His first response to his disappointment was to worship the LORD.
+This problem is what makes Job’s response to trouble so amazing (Job 1:20-22).
+His first response to his disappointment was to worship the Lord.
 It was only after his counselors came to counsel him that things went from bad to worse.

 Job had great thoughts about God, but they were not pure thoughts.
-He tried hard to avoid negative outcomes (Job 1:5).
-He loved the LORD and he had an unhealthy view of the LORD.
-Job lived with a low-level fear of the negative (Job 3:25) rather than high-level trust in the LORD.
+He tried hard to avoid adverse outcomes (Job 1:5).
+He loved the Lord, and he had an unhealthy view of the Lord.
+Job lived with a low-level fear of the negative (Job 3:25) rather than high-level trust in the Lord.

 He tries Christianity to achieve a good outcome.
-This always ends with disappointment.
-The LORD is not your insurance agent–at least not that way.
+This kind of cynicism always ends with disappointment.
+The Lord is not your insurance agent–at least not that way.
 You were not made to have all of your dreams fulfilled.
 You were made to glorify God.
 Your Creator is the one who determines how you are to live.
-It is sin that distorts your thoughts about God and life.
+It is a sin that distorts your thoughts about God and life.

 The temptation is to reduce God to self-serving formulas.
 You hear it in our language: what goes around, comes around.
 In a sense, all of us are karma Christians.
 Don’t you feel the tug in your soul:

 It is true there is a law of sowing and reaping (Galatians 6:7).
 If you put a small metal object in a power outlet, you will be shocked.
-If you cheat on a test, you will be punished if caught.
+Your instructor will punish you if you get caught cheating on a test.
 If you choose to eat anything you want, while not exercising your body, the chances of having unresolvable health problems are assured.

 Sowing and reaping are laws that work some of the time, but not all of the time.
-How many times have you done something really dumb and nothing bad happened to you?
+How many times have you done something dumb and nothing terrible happened to you?